On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 2: Introduction

 \section{Introduction}

 {This note is the second part of a series of two papers concerned with new quantitative coefficients, which we call \emph{$\nb$-numbers}, and their relation with notions of uniform rectifiability in Euclidean and abstract metric spaces.
 We refer to the first part \cite{CarlesonPart1} for a detailed introduction to the topic, and focus here on describing the concepts relevant for the present paper.

-Using a suitable variant of $\nb$-numbers, for $k\in \mathbb{N}$, we give a new characterization of uniform $k$-rectifiability in the sense of David and Semmes \cite{MR1113517,MR1251061} in Euclidean spaces (Theorem \ref{t:Char_iota_Eucl}).
+A set $E$ in $\mathbb{R}^n$ is \emph{uniformly $k$-rectifiable}, for $k\in \mathbb{N}$, if it is $k$-regular and has \emph{big pieces of Lipschitz images from $\mathbb{R}^k$}.
+The study of such sets was pioneered by David and Semmes \cite{MR1113517,MR1251061}, who found many equivalent conditions.
+Using a suitable variant of $\nb$-numbers, for $k\in \mathbb{N}$, we give a new characterization of uniform $k$-rectifiability in Euclidean spaces (Theorem \ref{t:Char_iota_Eucl}).
 The proof passes through an abstract axiomatic result (Theorem \ref{thm:axiomaticIntro}), which we believe to be of independent interest and which applies also to non-Euclidean Heisenberg groups (Theorem \ref{t:from beta_to_alpha_in_heis}).}